maxilie/agent-roger/README.md

 # Getting Started

-The easiest way to get started is:
+The easiest way to get started is to:

 1. Clone the repo.
 2. Rename `.env.example` to `.env`